Crissium/SilverDict/README.md

 - [An ancient issue of GoldenDict](https://github.com/goldendict/goldendict/issues/618)
 ---

-[^3]: What it does: (1) decompress the dictionary file if compressed; (2) remove the BOM, non-printing characters and strange symbols (only `{·}` currently) from the text; (3) normalize the initial whitespace characters of definition lines; (4) overwrite the `.dsl` file with UTF-8 encoding and re-compress with _dictzip_.
+[^1]: What it does: (1) decompress the dictionary file if compressed; (2) remove the BOM, non-printing characters and strange symbols (only `{·}` currently) from the text; (3) normalize the initial whitespace characters of definition lines; (4) overwrite the `.dsl` file with UTF-8 encoding and re-compress with _dictzip_.
 After this process the file is smaller and easier to work with.

-[^5]: The use of a custom styling manager such as Dark Reader is recommended until I fix this, as styles for different dictionaries interfere with each other.
+[^2]: The use of a custom styling manager such as Dark Reader is recommended until I fix this, as styles for different dictionaries interfere with each other.
 Or better, if you know CSS, you could just edit the dictionaries' stylesheets to make them less intrusive and individualistic.

-[^6]: A Russian-speaking friend told me that it is unusual to type Russian on an American keyboard, so whether this feature is useful is open to doubt.
+[^3]: A Russian-speaking friend told me that it is unusual to type Russian on an American keyboard, so whether this feature is useful is open to doubt.

-[^7]: I have come up with a name: _Kilvert_ (yeah, after the Welsh priest for its close resemblance to _SilverDict_, and the initial letter, of course, stands for KDE).
+[^4]: I have come up with a name: _Kilvert_ (yeah, after the Welsh priest for its close resemblance to _SilverDict_, and the initial letter, of course, stands for KDE).
 (I'm on Xfce by the way.)

+[^5]: GoldenDict stores the decoded entries and _full-text_ definitions in its custom index.
+I see no reason why I should follow suit when one can always convert dictionaries in this obnoxious format into HTML-formatted StarDict with the excellent [pyglossary](https://github.com/ilius/pyglossary).